coderider11/human-in-loop/README.md

 **Description**: This is the human in loop system for timesheet submissions

-Start by running the docker compose in human-in-loop-system project by editing .env file here for from email id **.env file** create .env file in  the same directory as docker-compose with following
+Start by running the docker compose in human-in-loop-system project by editing .env file  for from email id

+**.env file**

+create .env file in  the same directory as docker-compose with following

 **SMTP_USER**={YOUR TEST SMTP USER EMAILID}